sophia-zube/incari-doc/objects-and-types/scene2d-objects/figma/figmaellipse.md

 The `Fill` **Attributes** consist of different items called `Elements`.
 Each `Element` contains a `Type`.
 This can be either `Solid` or `Image` and changes some of the available **Attributes** under this category.

+If there is more than one `Fill Element`, the most recent one will take precedent over the others (unless some `Blend Mode` is applied).

 ### Solid

 ![Fill Attributes with Type Solid.](../../../.gitbook/assets/figmafillattributes.png)